adamdecaf/crystal-image-host/README.md

 # crystal-image-host

-Learning crystal by writing an image host.
+I like to learn a new language by first writing an image hosting web service in it.
+The task is nice because it typically involves: http, filesystem access, content inspection, perhaps some crypto.

 Don't actually use this.